Most homeowners overwater their yard, unintentionally wasting money every time they take out the hose or turn on the sprinklers.

 Lawns in sandy soils need less than ½ inch each watering day but need more frequent applications.

 You can also check watering depth by watering for five minutes, then probing the soil with spade to see how deeply you have moistened the soil.
 If five minutes of irrigation moistens your clay soil two inches, you would need to water for fifteen minutes to moisten the soil to a depth of six inches.
 This test only works during the dry season.

 Leave the number of minutes you irrigate the same for both spray and drip irrigation, but add or subtract days per week as the seasons change.
-Sign up for periodic sprinkler adjustment reminder emails if you have an sprinkler timer with the "percent adjust" setting.

 A better approach is to exchange your irrigation controller for a self-adjusting model.
 Weather-based controllers take the guesswork out of irrigation scheduling, providing plants the water they need based on current weather.
 EBMUD customers may be eligible for rebates for installing a smart controller.